Philosophy and Theology Stream

 7:30 pm Dinner in the New College Dining Hall

-The Friday 21st ticket also includes admission on Saturday 22nd to one of the following streams: Humanities, Natural/Medical Sciences, or Social Sciences & Laws.
+Tickets are available for the Friday 20th Philosophy and Theology programme only, or the Friday 20th programme along with admission on Saturday 21st to one of the following streams: Humanities, Natural/Medical Sciences, or Social Sciences & Laws.
 Programme details for these streams can be found at the links above.